Pesky widgets pose a critical risk

 Confluence is a collaboration server package written in Java and developed by Australia-based Atlassian.
 A security advisory from the firm explains the scope of the Widget Connector vulnerability on unpatched systems.

-“An attacker is able to exploit this issue to achieve server-side template injection, path traversal, and remote code execution on systems that run a vulnerable version of Confluence Server or Data Center,” it explains.
+“An attacker is able to exploit this issue to achieve server-side template injection (SSTI), path traversal, and remote code execution on systems that run a vulnerable version of Confluence Server or Data Center,” it explains.

 Affected versions of Confluence Server and Confluence Data Center are before version 6.6.12, from version 6.7.0 before 6.12.3 (the fixed version for 6.12.x), from version 6.13.0 before 6.13.3 (the fixed version for 6.13.x), and from version 6.14.0 before 6.14.2 (the fixed version for 6.14.x).